 Is Silicone Biodegradable?
 Does It Breakdown?

 What comes to mind when you think about the word 'silicone'?
-My first thought was cookware; like measuring cups, spatulas, silicone baking mats, and cake molds galore.
+My first thought was cookware, like measuring cups, spatulas, silicone baking mats, and cake molds galore.

 What is silicone?

 If you were wondering if silicone is a plastic?
-It is, but silicones are actually a family of synthetic polymers of their own.
+It is, but silicones are a family of synthetic polymers of their own.

-Silicone polymers can come in the form of liquids, gels, rubber, foams, or solids; and are all embraced for being more temperature resistant and more durable than other plastics.
+Silicone polymers can come in the form of liquids, gels, rubber, foams, or solids; and are all embraced for being more temperature resistant and durable than other plastics.
 They also have a low reactivity to chemicals, are quick-cooling, and are stain-resistant.

 What is silicone made of?